bihealth/reev/docs/doc_manual.rst

 ------------------

 Explaining the ACMG criteria for copy number variants is beyond the scope of this manual, but we provide a brief overview of the AutoCNV\ :footcite:p:`Fan:2021` automation.
-The following criteria are implemented for deletions / copy number loss variants.
+The following criteria are implemented.

 .. list-table:: Copy number loss variant ACMG criteria as implemented in AutoCNV.
     :widths: 10 10 80